 Community Seminar and Activity

-Hotline Center is committed to promoting suicide prevention messages to the public by organizing various types of community seminars and activities to raise public awareness and concern about suicide prevention and emotional health.
-Community seninars included The Emotional Health of the Elderly, the Fallacy of Suicide, etc., there were some sharing seminars as well with other organizations including Basic Suicide Crisis Assessment.
+Out hotline Centre is committed to promoting suicide prevention messages to the public by organising various types of community seminars and activities to raise public awareness and concern about suicide prevention and emotional health.
+Community seminars included The Emotional Health of the Elderly, the Fallacy of Suicide, etc., There were some sharing seminars as well with other organisations including Basic Suicide Crisis Assessment.
 Community activities such as street counters were also set up for the purpose of community education.